Are you constantly occupied by work-related stress? Do you often feel that taking breaks is too much to ask for?

-If your answer is “yes”, you are in a dire need for bringing equilibrium between your personal and professional life.
+If your answer is “yes”, you are in dire need of bringing equilibrium between your personal and professional life.

 In today’s fast-paced world, creating a balance between your work and personal life is very crucial.
 Failing to do so can result in unhealthy levels of stress.